DicaxDorcas/cloud-to-butt-mozilla/readme.md

-# cloud-to-butt-mozilla
+# express-to-butt-mozilla

+To fight my frustration that everyone on Stack[insert keyword here] recommends express instead of actually providing a solution.
 Derived from the work of DaveRandom's [cloud-to-butt-mozilla](https://github.com/DaveRandom/cloud-to-butt-mozilla), and Steven Frank's [cloud-to-butt](https://github.com/panicsteve/cloud-to-butt) Chrome extension.

 ## Installing